Connect Your Cloud Account

 kubeconfig

-should contain exactly one cluster, context and user.
+hould contain exactly one cluster, context and user.
 Thecurrent-context

 field must be provided, and match the given context.

-Next, You'll need to associate the created credential with your project.
+Next, you'll need to associate the created credential with your project.

-checkbox and select the credential you created from the dropdown.
+Under Project Settings, click the Credentials tab.
+Then, check the Kubernetes checkbox and select the credential you created from the dropdown menu.

 AWS EKS

-Select the Kubernetes - AWS EKS Configuration
+Select the Kubernetes - AWS EKS Configuration credential from the Type dropdown menu, then enter your cluster name and region.

-Next, You'll need to associate your EKS credential with your project.
+Next, you'll need to associate your EKS credential with your project.

 Credentials